 Shaping Our Region's Future

-The Resilient Region Design Charrette, is committed to exploring the implications of new housing legislation on our region's sustainability with a focus on ensuring that growth aligns with affordability, livability, and climate resilience.
+Scheduled for fall of 2016, the Resilient Region Design Charrette will explore the implications of new housing legislation on our region's sustainability with a focus on ensuring that growth aligns with affordability, livability, and climate resilience.

 To explore the implications at various scales of the new housing legislation on the future social, economic, and ecological sustainability of a region of four million that is diverse and inclusive, ensuring growth is aligned with affordability, livability, and climate resilience.

-1. Civic Amenities – Identify the implications of the new bills on civic amenity provisions for parks, schools, and community centers for diverse populations.
+– Identify the implications of the new bills on civic amenity provisions for parks and open spaces, schools and neighbourhood amenities for diverse populations.

-3. Affordability – Field-test the enhanced affordability goals embedded in the legislation for rentals and ownership that mitigate land speculation.
+– Field-test the enhanced affordability goals embedded in the legislation for rental, co-op and ownership that mitigate speculation.

-5. Construction Innovation – Systems test advanced on-site construction methodologies for integrated public and private construction, incorporate climate adaptation and resilience of the built form, and energy transition to low-carbon.
+– Systems test advanced on-site construction methodologies for public and private development, incorporate climate adaptation and resilience into the built environment, and transition to low-carbon energy.

-6. Uncertainty Pricing – Assess “uncertainty pricing” of future infrastructure upgrades and incorporate consensus understanding of 100-year maintenance demands as integral to design.
+– Assess “uncertainty pricing” of future infrastructure upgrades and incorporate a shared understanding of 100-year maintenance demands as integral to design.

 8. Movement Systems - To field test how the new bills allow for fluid multi-modal